M 10-23: Developing and narrowing topics; working with style

 Reading due: Draft of Texts in Conversation essay

-- Optional: additional TiC samples linked through the Texts in Conversation assignment page
+- Recommended: Browse some of the sample essays on the Texts in Conversation assignment page

 - Sign Up for a required TiC conference with Christine using the “sign up” link on the right sidebar.

 - Skyrim Diaries: Creation of a Character

 - Nick Yee: Avatar and Identity